ppone/docs/guides/payments.md

 #Payments Guide

 Payments are at the core of Invoiced.
-You can get paid online and track offline payments, any method, anywhere.
+Invoiced handles your online payments as well as giving you tools to track offline payments.

 Online payments let your customers directly pay invoices through Invoiced.
 If a customer pays online we will automatically record the payment.
 We currently support credit/debit cards, [ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House), [bitcoin](https://en.wikipedia.org/wiki/Bitcoin), and PayPal.

-Offline payments represent transactions that happen outside of Invoiced, like a wire transfer.
+Offline payments represent transactions that happen outside of Invoiced, like a wire transfer for example.
 You can track offline payments regardless of the payment instrument used.

 Unlike online payments, offline payments must be recorded in the dashboard once received.

 ## Online Payments

 Online payments are essential if you want to get paid quicker.
-They also are key to auto-charging your clients through subscriptions.
+They also are key to auto-charging your clients with subscriptions.

 You can accept credit/debit card, ACH, and bitcoin payments through [Stripe](https://stripe.com), the payment processor we have partnered with.
 Our set up process will help you easily sign up for a merchant account.
-You can also accept [PayPal](https://paypal.com) payments with an account capable of receiving payments.
+You can also accept [PayPal](https://paypal.com) payments.

 *If you need to accept payments through a different payment processor then please get in touch.*